ramosv/Sudoku-Game/README.md

 Summary and questions.
-Both models are not performing well, CNN performs slightly better than randomly guessing.
-Models may not be representing the data, indicating that the nature of these models may not be suited for this task.
+Both models are not performing well, CNN performs slightly better than randomly guessing.Models may not be representing the data, indicating that the nature of these models may not be suited for this task.
 It seems like they are struggling to understand the rules of the game.

 Now is there a way to incorporate the rules of the game into the models?

 Would hybrid approach between backtracking algorithm and one of these models be a solution?

 Is a different model better suited?
-Recurrent Neutal Netoworks(RNNs): are able to handle sequences and retail memory.
+Maybe RNNs Recurrent Neutal Netoworks(RNNs): are able to handle sequences and retail memory.
 This model may perform better than CNN and RandomForest.